Q: Do I have to create an account first?

 Place your service file in /etc/systemd/system/

-to auto-start on boot, and sudo systemctl start your-service
+auto-start on boot, then sudo systemctl start your-service

-Absolutely!
-The generated file is a starting point.
-You can customize it further for your specific needs.
-Check the systemd documentation for advanced configuration options.
+Yes, the generated file is a starting point.
+Customize it for your needs.
+Check systemd documentation for advanced options like resource limits, sandboxing, and dependency management.